HuangYulinku/HuangYulinku.github.io/content/authors/admin/_index.md

     date_end: 2020-12-31
     summary: |
       Responsibilities include:
-      - As a project management specialist, be responsible for liaising with domestic new display equipment companies and engaging in project management work.
+      - Be responsible for liaising with domestic new display equipment companies and engaging in project management work.

 # Skills